Training structure

 Faculty of Science

-Organic Chemistry Module 2 is a continuation of Organic Chemistry Module 1.
-It focuses on the reactivity of carboxylic acids and derivatives.
+The Organic Chemistry 2 module follows on from the Organic Chemistry 1 module.
+It focuses on further study of the reactivity of carboxylic acids and derivatives.

 Faculty of Science

-Material properties are covered using tensile testing, binary diagrams and microstructure.
+The properties of materials are examined using tensile testing, binary diagrams, and microstructure analysis.

-Component dimensioning involves selecting the most suitable material and defining the geometry to ensure static and fatigue strength.
-Dimensional analysis can also be used to determine the characteristics of a more complex system, based on experiments carried out on a scale model.
+Component dimensioning involves choosing the most suitable material and defining the geometry to ensure static and fatigue resistance.
+The dimensional analysis process also makes it possible to determine the characteristics of a more complex system based on experiments conducted on a scale model.

 Organic Chemistry Part 1